Mike Horton (American football)

-Mike Horton (born October 7, 1997) is an American football offensive guard.
-He played college football for the Auburn Tigers and has also been a member of the Carolina Panthers.
+Mike Horton (born October 7, 1997) is an American former professional football player who was an offensive guard for the Carolina Panthers of the National Football League (NFL).
+He played college football for the Auburn Tigers.

 Early life

-Horton was born in Atlanta, Georgia on October 7, 1996, or 1997.
+Horton was born in Atlanta, Georgia, on October 7, 1996, or 1997.
 He attended Lakeside High School and was ranked a three-star prospect.
 He was a two-way player at tackle in football and also played basketball and competed in track and field.
 Horton was named a first-team all-region player, was selected to the Semper Fi All-American Bowl, and was ranked by 247Sports as one of the top-60 prospects in the state, additionally being ranked the 23rd-best nationally at his position by ESPN.
 He received interest from numerous NCAA Division I FBS teams and initially committed to play for the Florida Gators, but later flipped to Auburn.

 College career

 As a true freshman at Auburn in 2015, Horton redshirted.
 The following year, he appeared in 12 games, seeing extensive action as the sixth offensive lineman on the depth chart, often playing as an extra blocker in run formations.
 He started seven games in 2017, mainly as a left guard.
 Horton moved to right guard in 2018 but didn't have a great transition, ranking 627th out of 836 college lineman according to Pro Football Focus' rankings.
 He started 12 games as a senior in 2019, finishing his stint at the school with 32 career starts.